A travelling wave approach to a multi-agent system with a path-graph topology: Numerical simulations

-The numerical simulations are carried out with \emph{WaveBox}, which is a set of functions and examples in MATLAB that numerically approximates WTFs and BTFs.
-The \emph{WaveBox} contains a set of examples that show the effect of boundaries and absorbers.
+The numerical simulations are carried out with our library in MATLAB called \emph{WaveBox} (available at \cite{WaveBox2015}).
+The \emph{WaveBox} also contains examples that show the effect of boundaries and absorbers.
 Some of the examples are presented in this section.
-The \emph{WaveBox} was written by the authors and is available at \cite{WaveBox2015}.